Nadiya's Vegan Wagon Wheels

 Next, melt the chocolate.
-Add 250g of the chocolate chocolate to a large heatproof bowl set over a pot of barely simmering water.
+Add 350g of the chocolate to a large heatproof bowl set over a pot of barely simmering water.
 Stir the chocolate over the hot water until it’s completely melted.

 Remove the bowl from the heat, then fold in in the remaining 50g of finely chopped chocolate and stir until it’s fully melted.

 Remove the wagon wheels from the fridge and set them next to the chocolate.
 Next, line an empty tray with parchment paper to place the wagon wheels onto once they’re coated in chocolate.

 Use a fork to carefully dip the first wagon wheel in the chocolate, submerging it to coat it entirely.
 Lift the wagon wheel, then gently shake the fork to remove any excess chocolate.
 Transfer the wagon wheel onto the prepared tray and repeat the process with the remaining wagon wheels.

 Let the cooled wagon wheels cool and harden.
 You can use a microplane to remove excess chocolate if it has accumulated around the bottom of the edges (optional).